What Special Concerns May Arise?

 Can I speak to anyone at TSA before I travel?

 Yes.
 TSA recently launched TSA Cares, a new helpline number designed to assist travelers with disabilities and medical conditions.
-Travelers may call TSA Cares toll free at 1-855-787-2227 prior to traveling with questions about screening policies, procedures and what to expect at the security checkpoint.
-TSA Cares will serve as an additional, dedicated resource specifically for passengers with disabilities, medical conditions or other circumstances or their loved ones who want to prepare for the screening process prior to flying.
-The hours of operation for the TSA Cares helpline are Monday through Friday 9 a.m.–9 p.m.
-EST, excluding federal holidays.
-Travelers who are deaf or hard of hearing can use a relay service to contact TSA Cares or can e-mail TSA-ContactCenter@dhs.gov.
+Travelers may call TSA Cares toll free at 1-855-787-2227 72 hours prior to traveling with questions about screening policies, procedures and what to expect at the security checkpoint.
+TSA Cares serves as an additional, dedicated resource specifically for passengers with disabilities, medical conditions or other circumstances or their loved ones who want to prepare for the screening process prior to flying.
+The hours of operation for the TSA Cares helpline are Monday through Friday, 8 a.m. to 11 p.m.
+ET, and weekends and holidays 9 a.m. to 11 p.m.
+ET.
+Travelers who are deaf or hard of hearing can use a relay service to contact TSA Cares or can email TSA-ContactCenter@dhs.gov.

 Is there a discreet way I can let TSA know about my diabetes?